-As set out in the Exchange Rules, the trade details of a manual trade must be registered in the Trading System as soon as is technically possible, however not later than 15 minutes after the time of agreement.
+As set out in the Nasdaq Nordic Member Rules and Baltic Member Rules the trade details of a manual trade must be registered in the Trading System as soon as is technically possible.
+For detailed reporting deadlines for each Exchange, please refer to Nordic Member Rules (NMR) and/or Baltic Member Rules (BMR).
 Members indicate the time of agreement in trade reports for this purpose.